elolab/ILoReg/README.md

 ILoReg (abbr. for **I**terative **Lo**gistic **Reg**ression) is an R package for high-precision cell type identification from single-cell RNA-seq (scRNA-seq) data.
 High-precision refers to the ability of ILoReg to identify subpopulations with subtle transcriptomic differences.
-In our study ([Smolander J. et al.](https://gitlab.utu.fi/pajosm/iloreg)) we showed that ILoReg was able to identify, by both unsupervised clustering and visually, immune and pancreas cell types that other popular scRNA-seq data analysis pipelines were not able to find.
+In our study ([Smolander J. et al.](https://gitlab.utu.fi/pajosm/iloreg)) we demonstrated the ability of ILoReg to identify, by both unsupervised clustering and visually, immune and pancreas cell types that other popular scRNA-seq data analysis pipelines were not able to find.
 Moreover, ILoReg can identify subpopulations that are differentiable by only a single gene.